cryptable/ruspi-lab/docs/20201212_interrupts_1.md

   .word 0x0
 ```

 I created a tiny new assembler project with a shell-script to build the *armstub-new.bin* file.
 This file must be copied on your sd card.
-Last thing we need to do is tell the boot manager for Raspberry Pi to load the armstub-new.bin buy changing the *config.txt* of the Raspberry Pi.
+Last thing we need to do is tell the boot manager for Raspberry Pi to load the armstub-new.bin by changing the *config.txt* of the Raspberry Pi.
 We add 'armstub=armstub-new.bin'

 ```
 arm_64bit=1